tareq89/vsf-mock-integration/CONTRIBUTING.md

 ## Coding Rules

-To keep the code base of @vuestorefront/<% INTEGRATION %> neat and tidy the following rules apply to every change
+To keep the code base of @vuestorefront/vsf-mock-integration neat and tidy the following rules apply to every change

 > Coding standards